 Q.4 If I have triplets, can I just do one FAFSA?

-A.4 No, a FAFSA needs to be completed for each child that will be attending college in the 2016-2017 year.
+A.4 No, a FAFSA needs to be completed for each child that will be attending college that year.
 Although it is the same parent information for each child, and it seems redundant, remember that financial aid is offered to the student.
 Therefore, each student is considered on his or her own and will receive his or her own financial aid offers from colleges.
 However, once you have completely filled out the FAFSA for your first child, and get to the confirmation page, you will have the option to transfer the parent information to the FAFSA for your next child, which will save you time on each subsequent FAFSA.

 Q.5 Do I need an FSA ID for every FAFSA I submit?

 A.5 As the parent, you need only one FSA ID, and you can use that FSA ID to sign FAFSAs for multiple children attending college.
 However remember that each student needs his or her own FSA ID.
 Both the parent and the student will use the FSA ID every year to submit the FAFSA, so save those FSA IDs in a secure location.

 Q.6 Do I get more financial aid if I have more than one child going to college?